 Myth #9: I don’t have any symptoms, so I don’t have fibroids!

 Some lucky individuals do not experience fibroid symptoms.
 However, asymptomatic fibroids are difficult to detect and often go undiagnosed for years, which can lead to fibroid complications.
-We recommend annual visits to your doctor for screening, since fibroids are often detected during routine pelvic exams.
+We recommend annual visits to your doctor for screening, since doctors usually detect fibroids during routine pelvic exams.

-If fibroids are suspected, a fibroid specialist will use ultrasound technology to determine the location, size, type, and number of fibroids.
+If you may have fibroids, a specialist will use ultrasound technology to determine the location, size, type, and number of fibroids.
 If you’re not experiencing symptoms, your provider can help determine whether treatment is necessary to prevent additional health issues or fibroid complications.

 Get All Your Fibroid FAQs Answered